yoav-es/Python-Exercises/README.md

 # Python-Exercises
-Python exrecises repository
+Python exrecises repository\n
-## Kitchen Placer EX - Finding the optimal location to a kitchen from a given matrix file.
+ Kitchen Placer EX - Finding the optimal location to a kitchen from a given matrix file.